gridsome/gridsome.org/docs/introduction.md

 ## The alternatives
--	**VuePress.** Another static site generator for Vue.js.
-It uses local markdown files as data source for content and is perfect for documentation sites.
+-	**[VuePress.](//https://vuepress.vuejs.org/)** Another static site generator for Vue.js.
+It uses local markdown files for content and is perfect for documentation sites.
 It is possible to build anything in VuePress and Markdown (Like a blog f.ex), but its does not have the GraphQL layer that Gridsome has.

--	**Nuxt.**  A Universal Vue.js Framework that makes building Server side rendered (SSR) apps and websites easy in Vue.
-It also has a static site generator feature.
-It does not have the GraphQL layer that Gridsome has.
+-	**[Nuxt.](https://nuxtjs.org/)**  An Universal Vue.js Framework that makes building Server side rendered (SSR) apps and websites easy.
+It also has a static site generator feature, but the main focus is SSR.
+It does not use a GraphQL like Gridsome does.

--	**Gatsby (React.js).**  Gridsome is highly inspired by Gatsby.js.
+-	**[Gatsby.js](https://www.gatsbyjs.org/)**  Gridsome is highly inspired by Gatsby.js (React.js based).
 Gridsome is the Vue.js alternative to this framework.